AdobeDocs/workfront.en/help/workfront-basics/the-new-workfront-experience/new-toolbar-for-lists.md

   <tr>
    <td> <img src="assets/summary-panel-icon.png"> </td>
    <td>Summary</td>
-   <td> <p>Display or hide the Summary box for the selected item.</p> <p>This is available only for tasks and issues.</p> <p>For information about the Summary panel in <span>the new Adobe Workfront experience</span>, see <a href="../../workfront-basics/the-new-workfront-experience/summary-overview.md" class="MCXref xref">Summary overview in the new Adobe Workfront experience</a>.</p> </td>
+   <td> <p>Display or hide the Summary box for the selected item.</p> <p>This is available only for tasks and issues.</p> <p>For information about the Summary panel in the new Adobe Workfront experience, see <a href="../../workfront-basics/the-new-workfront-experience/summary-overview.md" class="MCXref xref">Summary overview in the new Adobe Workfront experience</a>.</p> </td>
   </tr>
   <tr>
    <td> <img src="assets/remove-icon---x-in-circle.png"> </td>
    <td>Remove</td>
    <td>Remove something from the list.
-For example, as a <span>group administrator</span> managing group or subgroup memberships, remove a group member as explained in <a href="../../administration-and-setup/manage-groups/create-and-manage-groups/view-and-manage-a-groups-memberships.md" class="MCXref xref">View and manage a group’s memberships</a>.</td>
+For example, as a group administrator managing group or subgroup memberships, remove a group member as explained in <a href="../../administration-and-setup/manage-groups/create-and-manage-groups/view-and-manage-a-groups-memberships.md" class="MCXref xref">View and manage a group’s memberships</a>.</td>
   </tr>
   <tr>
    <td> <img src="assets/comment-icon.png"> </td>